rahulyadav392/Excel-Data-Analysis-Project/README.md

 ### Key Questions Explored

--Does a greater number of skills correlate with higher compensation?
+- Does a greater number of skills correlate with higher compensation?

--How do salaries for data-related roles vary by region?
+- How do salaries for data-related roles vary by region?

--What are the most in-demand skills among data professionals?
+- What are the most in-demand skills among data professionals?

--What is the average salary associated with the top 10 skills in the field?
+- What is the average salary associated with the top 10 skills in the field?

 ### Excel Skills Used
 The following Excel skills were utilized for analysis: